 During the cooperation, we learned that producer Chris Sun is keen on terror, bloodiness and courage-inspired theme for his productions.
 Most of the horror films he directed were shot through the actual scene, giving a strong and real visual impact as well as sensory experience.
 He has won the "Best Director", "Best Screenplay", "Grand Jury Prize" and other honorary awards and can be said to be widely known in Australia.

 Nearly 85% of the director's film, "Boar," was filmed using actual results.
 The technical problems added more workload to his project.
-In post-production, the provided by Fox Renderfarm responses in a timely manner with the smooth rendering process, it has greatly reduced the film output time, significantly improving the overall efficiency of the film letting the film release to be on schedule.
+In post-production, the cloud rendering service provided by Fox Renderfarm responses in a timely manner with the smooth rendering process, it has greatly reduced the film output time, significantly improving the overall efficiency of the film letting the film release to be on schedule.